codethechange/guides/guide_zk.rst

 Licensing and Attribution
 =========================

-Many of these materials are heavily inspired by the 2019 CS355
-course: https//cs355.stanford.edu/, particularly for the details of Schnorr's Protocol.
+This tutorial is heavily inspired by the 2019 CS355 course and lecture notes: https://crypto.stanford.edu/cs355/19sp/about/, particularly for the details of Schnorr's Protocol and Proof of Knowledge systems.
 Special thanks to `Floran Tramèr <https://floriantramer.com/>`_, `Dima Kogan <https://www.cs.stanford.edu/~dkogan/>`_, and `Henry Corrigan-Gibbs <https://people.csail.mit.edu/henrycg/>`_ for being such fantastic instructors.